How a media policy can help you in a crisis

 How a PR firm can help

 At Axia, we can create a media policy designed specifically for your organization.
 Our expertise in dealing with media on a daily basis can be instrumental when developing media protocols.
-Contact us today or download our free Managing Public Relations in a Crisis e-book.
+Contact us today or download our Managing Public Relations in a Crisis e-book.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.